Safeguarding Children is Everybody's Responsibility

 You can contact the Blackburn with Darwen Local Safeguarding Children Board by following this link:

 Childline 0800 1111

-Additional information on E-Safety can be located in the Parents section.
+Additional information on Online Safety can be located in the Parents section.

 All safeguarding documentation is read and understood (signed) by all the teaching staff, non-teaching staff and governors of St Cuthbert's C of E Primary School.